sixeyed/docker-windows-workshop/slides/sections/101-dockerfiles-and-images.md

 ## Check all the containers

 You now have multiple instances of the app running.
-The Docker image is the same, but each instance will show its own containr ID.
+The Docker image is the same, but each instance will show its own container ID.

 _ Browse to all the new containers:_